cs-iliev/solar-system-presentation/index.md

 ## Pluto

 ![title image](images\planets\Pluto\Pluto\Northern hemisphere of Pluto in true color, taken by NASA's New Horizons probe in 2015.jpg)

+> Northern hemisphere of Pluto in true color, taken by NASA's New Horizons probe in 2015

 Pluto is a dwarf planet in the Kuiper belt, a ring of bodies beyond the orbit of Neptune.